-Personal computer: Students are recommended to bring computers with wireless capability as many class materials are provided in a digital format.
-Although SFC offers a computer-lending service on a daily basis, student may find it advantageous to purchase their own computer for long-term purposes.
-Computers can be purchased at reasonable prices through Keio University’s joint purchase system; however students should note that, with the exception of Macintosh computers, most computers purchased in Japan come packaged with only Japanese manuals.
+Personal computer: You are recommended to bring computers with wireless capability as many class materials are provided in a digital format.
+Although SFC offers a computer-lending service on a daily basis, you may find it advantageous to purchase their own computer for long-term purposes.
+Computers can be purchased at reasonable prices through Keio University’s joint purchase system; however you should note that, with the exception of Macintosh computers, most computers purchased in Japan come packaged with only Japanese manuals.
 Conversely Japan-bought computers are compatible with kanji, hiragana and katakana characters, which may be beneficial for those who intend to study the Japanese language.

 Books: Although large bookstores like Maruzen and Kinokuniya, as well as some libraries, carry a good selection of English language books, there is no guarantee they will have everything students are looking for.
 Please note that ordering books from overseas usually takes a fair amount of time.